PHOTOS: A New Addition To The Royal Baby Album

 Pictures of the latest addition to the United Kingdom's royal family are finally here, two days after the birth of Baby Sussex.

 The baby boy, the first child of Prince Harry and the Duchess of Sussex, formerly the American actress Meghan Markle, is seventh in the line of succession to the throne.
+His name has not been made public.

-Posing with the new bundle of joy outside the hospital is a recent custom, which the Duke and Duchess of Sussex declined to follow in order "to celebrate privately."
+Posing with the new bundle of joy outside the hospital is a recent custom.
+The Duke and Duchess of Sussex declined to follow suit in order "to celebrate privately."

 That doesn't mean the Windsors traditionally have kept their baby pictures secret.